 i.
-From March 17, 2020 to June 30, 2022, if a foreign worker is about to accumulate 12 or 14 years working in Taiwan and has less than four months to reach the 12 or 14 year limit, his or her employer can apply to the MOL for a one year extension of the existing employment permit from "the expiry date of the original employment permit" or "application date."
+From March 17, 2020 to June 30, 2022, if a foreign worker about to accumulate 12 or 14 years working in Taiwan and has less than four months to reach the 12 or 14-year limit, his or her employer can apply to the MOL for a one year extension of the existing employment permit from "the expiry date of

-- ii.
+- the original employment permit" or "application date." - ii.
 To reduce the cross-border flow of foreign workers and to encourage employers to take in foreign workers already in Taiwan, an order has been issued to stipulate that, during the pandemic, an employer is not restricted to hire foreign workers as per original quota if its previous foreign worker's dismissal from that employer is not attributable to the employer. - iii.
-To encourage employers, through negotiation with their foreign workers, to postpone or cancel their workers' leave back to the workers' country of origin, the Ministry of Labor has issued "Rules regulating the compensation of necessary transportation expenses associated with postponed or cancelled leaves back to the workers' country of origin to foreign workers who are hired in accordance with Subparagraphs 8 to 11, Paragraph 1, Article 46 of the Employment Service Act" to compensate those foreign works for their loss of necessary transportation expenses associated with the postponed or cancelled leave back to the workers' country of origin in support of requirements of pandemic prevention. - iv.
-The MOL previously introduced a measure allowing employers to apply for a three month or six month short-term employment permit for foreign workers stranded in Taiwan due to the pandemic, but on November 23, 2020 a circular was issued detailing measures enabling such workers to apply to transfer employers or work when their current work period expires.
+To encourage employers, through negotiation with their foreign workers, to postpone or cancel their workers' leave back to the workers' country of origin, the Ministry of Labor has issued "Rules regulating the compensation of necessary transportation expenses incurred by foreign workers, hired in accordance with Subparagraphs 8 to 11, Paragraph 1, Article 46 of the Employment Service Act, postponing or cancelling leave returning to their home country to compensate those foreign works for their loss of necessary transportation expenses associated with the postponed or cancelled leave back to the workers' country of origin in support of requirements of pandemic prevention. - iv.
+The MOL previously introduced a measure allowing employers to apply for a three-month or six-month short-term employment permit for foreign workers stranded in Taiwan due to the pandemic, but on November 23, 2020 a circular was issued detailing measures enabling such workers to apply to transfer employers or work when their current work period expires.
 On November 29, 2021, the MOL issued an order allowing foreign workers wanting to transfer, whose employers will not continue their employment, to also apply to transfer employers and work. - v.
-As a result of the COVID-19 pandemic, from November 11, 2021, any family and industry category foreign worker from Indonesia with a visa or Indonesia, Thailand, Philippines and Vietnam with a reentry visa, must register on the "Entry and Departure of the Foreign Labor Airport Care Service" (https://fwas.wda.gov.tw/) prior to arriving in Taiwan and book a bed at a government quarantine facility.
+As a result of the COVID-19 pandemic, from November 11, 2021, any family and industry category foreign worker from Indonesiawith a visa or Indonesia, Thailand, Philippines and Vietnam with a reentry visa, must register on the

+"Entry and Departure of the Foreign Labor Airport Care Service" (https://fwas.wda.gov.tw/) prior to arriving in Taiwan andbook a bed at a government quarantine facility.
 Beds will be allocated based on a points system that takes into consideration whether a foreign worker is fully vaccinated, the pandemic situation in their home country and post arrival accommodation.
 When the points are the same, allocations will be based on the date visas were issued.
 All foreign workers are required to stay at a government quarantine facility for 14 days on arrival in Taiwan and thereafter for a further 7 days of self-health management.
+Relevant pandemic prevention measures will be reviewed and adjusted in line with the development of the COVID-19 pandemic.